bquiroga10/Group10/artifacts/architecture/README.md

 **Input/Output**
 ------------------------

-Despite being a video game, there is an input/output field with regards to reading and printing out the questions, how this works is TBD.
+Despite being a video game, there is an input/output field with regards to reading and printing out the questions.
+The input will be from open unity DB, and it will parse the input into the text boxes within Unity.

 **Error Processing**
 ------------------------